 After attending multiple times, I realized that having a strategy is important.
 At first, I tried to see every performance and ended up exhausted.
 Later, I focused only on selected artists, which significantly improved the experience.

-When I attended for the first time, I chose this festival because of its smaller scale.
+When I attended for the first time, I underestimated how long I would stay at the venue.
 The layout was simple, and the overall vibe felt comfortable.
 The only mistake I made was not bringing a picnic mat, which made it difficult to stay for long.
 Since then, it has become a must-have item.

 Recommended for: